A long time favorite! Unique taste treat!

-Tea is named for the 3 wonderful infusions the leaves offer.
-Using a pan-firing method called "san bei xiang", it results in leaves in various shades of dark green to a silver-gray sheen.
-A traditional Fujianese green, it offers a nuanced taste that is both sweet and suggestively astringent.
-This is due to the fact it is made using a varietal that is strong and flavorful.
-The tea maker seeks to create tension between the sweet and pungent notes the leaves can & will yield.
-This tea is complex, offering a multi-level taste profile.
-Harvest date: April 2016.
+Tea is named for the 3 wonderful infusions the leaves traditionally offer.
+Using a pan-firing method called "San Bei Xiang", it results in leaves in various shades of dark green and, at times, almost a silver-gray appearance.
+A traditional green made in both Fujian and Zhejiang Provinces, it offers a nuanced taste that is both sweet and strong.
+The tea maker works the leaves in the wok to sharpen the naturally sweet and pungent notes of the cultivar.
+Our 2022 lot is known as "GuYu" harvest as it was plucked in the second week of April, 2022.

 Lot Notes.
 Harvested early in the season, its flavors are brisk and full bodied in the cup.
 Leaves are dense and rich in green color.